 This EJ report can help local, regional, and state agencies or organizations identify the locations and concentrations of EJ populations.
 Additionally, it can be of assistance during long-range planning processes to disproportionately high and adverse impacts of plans and policies on EJ populations.
-This report should be used in conjunction with a more detailed, project-specific EJ analysis conducted during long-range planning activities such as the MTP and TIP, and again during individual project planning phases, such as the NEPA phase.
-As the DCHC MPO region continues to grow and change demographically, the methodology developed for this EJ report to evaluate EJ communities of concern should be reassessed for consistency with new or current EJ population evaluation methodologies.
+This report should be used in conjunction with a more detailed, project-specific EJ analysis conducted during individual project planning phases.
+As the DCHC MPO region continues to grow and change demographically, the methodology used in this EJ report to evaluate EJ communities of concern should be reassessed for consistency with new or current EJ population evaluation methodologies.

-As was done in this document with the inclusion of the LEP, elderly, and zero-car household analyses, future analyses may include the evaluation of additional EJ populations.
-The DCHC MPO may consider the creation of a project-specific EJ Advisory Committee, coordination with other MPOs involved in similar processes, receipt of input from stakeholders, individual citizens or community groups, and research and updating of data sources that may prove useful to the analysis.
-The DCHC MPO should also consider including a review and evaluation of past projects or recently completed projects in a future update to this EJ report.
-The inclusion of such an evaluation would ensure there are no systematic or cumulative impacts to any one EJ or non-EJ population in the DCHC MPO area.
+As was done in this document with the inclusion of the LEP, elderly, and zero car household analyses, future analyses may consider evaluation of additional EJ populations.
+This may include the creation of a project-specific EJ Advisory Committee consisting of the DCHC MPO's member agencies, coordination with other MPOs involved in similar processes, receipt of input from stakeholders, individual citizens or community groups, and research and updating of data sources that may prove useful to the analysis.

 Additionally, the DCHC MPO will continue to implement EJ activities as part of its annual UPWP, fulfillment of federal certification requirements, and completion of regional goals related to EJ.
 The EJ program at DCHC MPO is constantly evolving, becoming more effective and inclusive over time.

 To ensure EJ compliance and considerations are implemented in all major planning activities of the DCHC MPO, the MPO will:

-- Remain informed of legal developments related to Title VI and other nondiscrimination statutes; - Continue to update the Table 4.4 of potential benefits and burdens related to transportation projects in the DCHC MPO area and include evaluation of additional EJ measures such as accessibility, mobility, safety, displacement, equity, environmental, social, and aesthetics; - Evaluate the potential impacts of DCHC MPO transportation projects on EJ communities of concern and strive to mitigate or reduce the level of burden associated with a project; - Assess DCHC MPO studies and programs to identify the regional benefits and challenges of different populations groups; - Determine strategic outreach efforts to LEP populations and strengthen efforts to include all population groups in the DCHC MPO area in the regional planning process; - Provide EJ education and training for DCHC MPO staff to heighten the awareness of EJ in the planning process; - Maintain and update the Title VI Compliance, Public Involvement Policy, LEP Plan, and Environmental Justice Report as necessary; - Refer to this EJ report often during planning processes for guidance on the locations and concentrations of EJ communities of concern in the DCHC MPO area; and - Update this EJ report following, or in conjunction with the adoption of future MTPs.
+- Remain informed of legal developments related to Title VI and other nondiscrimination statutes; - Continue to update the Table 4.4 of potential benefits and burdens related to transportation projects in the DCHC MPO area; - Evaluate the potential impacts listed in Table 4.4 of DCHC MPO transportation projects on EJ communities of concern; - Assess DCHC MPO studies and programs to identify the regional benefits and challenges of different populations groups; - Determine strategic outreach efforts to LEP populations and strengthen efforts to include all population groups of the DCHC MPO area in the regional planning process; - Provide EJ education and training for DCHC MPO staff to heighten the awareness of EJ in the planning process; - Maintain and update the Title VI Compliance, Public Involvement Plan, LEP Plan, and Environmental Justice Report as necessary; and - Refer to this EJ report often during planning processes for guidance on the locations and concentrations of EJ communities of concern in the DCHC MPO area.